richardschoen/workwithibmipdm/README.md

 # Work with IBM i - Programming Development Manager for Windows (PDM)
 This is the distribution and support site for the Work with IBM i client project.

+Since PDM and SEU are being deprecated over time, The goal of this project is to create a FREE Windows based alternative for PDM developers who are just starting the journey to move their development to the Windows desktop.

+Both VS Code and RDi are good development enviroments, but it's good to have options.
+Especially ones that give you editor freedom of choice and ability to use existing PDM user options.

 Latest Version: ```V1.0.1.9-dev```

 I started this project more for some .Net Core WinForms practice, but so far it appears to be quite useful and the core app is FREE to use.